ciraben/cheevy/README.md

 x Indiana Jones                            Disarm a monster with a bullwhip
 ```

-You can get a full night's sleep before your ascension run, without having to remember whether you paid the Oracle on your way down.
+You can get a full night's sleep before your ascension run, without having to recall whether you nabbed that Oracle achievement on the way down.

 ```bash
 $ ./achievement-grabber.py -is oracle
 x Sage Advice                              Consult the Oracle
 ```

-... or check if you can put any of those extra wands to use before hopping into the Planes.
+And you can easily check whether those extra wands are worth something before dumping them.

 ```bash
 $ ./achievement-grabber.py -uis wand